Our Corona diary, week 2

 Again we decide to go for a 4 hours hike.

-Break after 2 hours, home made bread & cheese.
+Break after 2 hours, homemade bread & cheese.

-Way back home, nice track, nice weather!
+On the way back home, nice track, nice weather!

 Outdoor kitchen is open!